-The offshore islets off the mainland of Mauritius are today the only places where the original native flora and fauna subsist.
-As it is, the biodiversity of Mauritius evolved over millions of years giving rise to its specific endemism and diversity.
-Yet, since humans settled on the island 400 years ago, most of the endemic plants and animals have gradually disappeared, including the Dodo bird.
-What few native animal and plant species remain today are located on the offshore islets thus resulting in many of them currently declared as national parks and nature reserves.
-In line with this, currently, 8 offshore islets are proclaimed as National Parks and 7 as Nature Reserves.
+The offshore islets off the mainland of Mauritius are today the major places where the original flora and fauna subsist.
+As it is, the biodiversity of Mauritius evolved over millions of years to produce its specific endemism and diversity.
+Yet, since humans settled on the island 400 years ago, most of the local plants and animals have gradually disappeared.
+This includes the Dodo bird.

 In Mauritius, the offshore islet national parks and their average sizes are Ile d’Ambre (128 ha), Ilot Fouquets (2.49 ha), Ilot Vacoas (1.36 ha), Ilot Flamants (0.8 ha), Ile aux Oiseaux (0.7 ha), Ilot Fous (0.3 ha), Pigeon Rock (0.63 ha) and Rocher aux Oiseaux (0.1 ha).